Trusted WordPress tutorials, when you need them most.

 What Are Google Core Web Vitals?

-Google Core Web Vitals are website performance metrics that Google considers important in a website’s overall user experience.
-These web vital scores will be a part of Google’s overall page experience score that will impact your SEO rankings.
+Google’s Core Web Vitals are specific performance metrics that the search engine uses to measure a website’s overall user experience.
+These scores are part of Google’s page experience signals, which can influence your SEO rankings.

 Core web vitals

-To do that, Google uses three quality tests:
+To do that, Google uses three key tests:

 • Largest Contentful Paint (LCP)